|Duration||1 Year Full-time; 2 Years Part-time|

 Students are encouraged to develop their skills through a close reading of sources.
 You will have the opportunity to study medieval Welsh and Latin, and to take advanced courses in literary studies, paleography, and textual editing.
 Provision has been made for supervised independent research to allow you to broaden and deepen your scholarly interests, while a 20,000-word thesis gives scope to postgraduates to complete a significant piece of work in a specific area of interest.

 On successful completion of this course, you will be able to:

-- identify basic Old Irish grammatical forms, and translate sentences which illustrate their use
+- identify basic Old Irish grammatical forms, and translate sentences that illustrate their use;

 - present the results of supervised research on a topic within the discipline in the form of a fully-annotated thesis.

 - CC6005 Research Seminar (10 credits)

 - CC6006 Special Topic (10 credits)